nens/threedi-docs/source/h_computational_grid.rst

 Calculation point distance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 When the computational grid is generated from the schematisation input, computational nodes are placed at each connection node.
 Additionally, computational nodes can be generated in between these locations.
 The spacing between these computational nodes is determined by a calculation point distance, the 1D grid resolution.
-In 3Di this distance can be specified for each individual pipe, culvert, or channel by filling the ‘dist_calc_points’ attribute of those features.
+In 3Di this distance can be specified for each individual pipe, culvert, or channel by filling the *Calculation point distance* attribute of those features.
 If the specified calculation point distance is larger than the length of the feature, no additional calculation nodes are generated in between the connection nodes.
 This is visualised in the figure below.

 .. figure:: image/h_calculation_point_distance_intro.png